sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/export-workflows.rst

-Export Workflow
+Export Workflows
 ===============

 Fire Insights enables you to export workflows as JSON files.
 These JSON files can be imported into another instance of Fire Insights.

 Below are the steps for exporting a workflow.

-Steps for Exporting Workflow
+Steps for Exporting a Workflow
 ===============

 * Go to the Project page.